AmbientServices/AmbientServices/README.md

 Of course, this estimate will be wildly incorrect if the service, while running under the empty string system, calls something that blocks execution (such as waiting for a mutex or performing IO), or when the system CPU is high enough that available threads don't get scheduled.

 ### Helpers
-The `AmbientServiceProfilerFactory` allows users to create service profilers for various contexts, including the current call context, rotating time windows of a given time span, or the process as a whole.
+The `AmbientServiceProfilerCoordinator` allows users to create service profilers for various contexts, including the current call context, rotating time windows of a given time span, or the process as a whole.
 The call context profiler and process-wide profiler implement the `IAmbientServiceProfile` interface, and the time window profiler calls an async delegate with an instance of that interface, each contains the profile for the context it came from.
 `IAmbientServiceProfile` provides access to a scope name and and enumeration of `AmbientServiceProfilerAccumulator` instance, each of which has the statistics for a given system or system group.

 ### Settings
-`AmbientServiceProfilerFactory-DefaultSystemGroupTransform`: A `Regex` string used to transform the system identifier to a group identifier.
+`AmbientServiceProfilerCoordinator-DefaultSystemGroupTransform`: A `Regex` string used to transform the system identifier to a group identifier.
 The regular expression will attempt to match the system identifier, with the values for any matching match groups being concatenated into the system group identifier.

 ### Sample